akuity/kargo/docs/docs/30-how-to-guides/20-managing-credentials.md

         {
             "Effect": "Allow",
             "Action": "sts:AssumeRole",
-            "Resource": "arn:aws:iam::ACCOUNT_ID:role//kargo-project-*"
+            "Resource": "arn:aws:iam::ACCOUNT_ID:role/kargo-project-*"
         }
     ]
 }
 ```

-At this point, whether you have opted to use EKS Pod Identities or IRSA, an IAM role will be associated with the Kargo
+At this point, an IAM role will be associated with the Kargo _controller_,
-_controller_, however, that controller acts on behalf of multiple Kargo projects, each of
+however, that controller acts on behalf of multiple Kargo projects, each of
 which may require access to _different_ ECR repositories.
 To account for this,
 when Kargo attempts to access an ECR repository on behalf of a specific project,
 it will first attempt to
 [assume an IAM role](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)
 specific to that project.
 The name of the role it attempts to assume will _always_
 be of the form `kargo-project-<project name>`.
 It is this role that should be
 granted read-only access to applicable ECR repositories.
+This role also needs to have an assume
+role policy which allows for it to be assumed by the Kargo controller role.

 :::info
 The name of the IAM role associated with each Kargo project is deliberately